 RFID improves supply chain visibility by collecting real-time data on product movement.
 Product delivery is faster and more efficient due to optimised distribution and reduced bottlenecks

-RFID uses radio waves to seamlessly transfer data between tags and readers.
+RFID uses radio waves to transfer data between tags and readers.
 This connection lets firms track goods, automate procedures, and collect real-time data.
 RFID technology is rapid, efficient, and does not require direct line-of-sight scanning, making it useful in many applications.

 Here’s a detailed breakdown of the RFID process: